Author

 What is an A1 Certificate?

-An A1 certificate is confirmation of the legal situation regarding social security when an employee temporarily works for their employer in another country.
-The certificate proves that the employee remains correctly subject to social security in their home country and pays contributions there, rather than needing to pay into the host country's system.
+An A1 certificate is a document that confirms the legal situation regarding social security when an employee or a self-employed person temporarily works in another country of the EU, EEA or Switzerland.
+The certificate proves that the employee remains subject to social security in their home country and pays contributions there, rather than needing to pay into the host country's system.

 Why is an A1 Certificate necessary?

-The A1 certificate prevents the territoriality principle from applying.
-It stops every country from wanting contributions for just a few weeks of work.
+In simple terms, the A1 certificate prevents the abovementioned territoriality principle from applying.
+It “stops” every country from wanting contributions for just a few weeks of work.
 With an A1, you can prove that you continued to pay contributions into your home country system during the trip.

 This matters for benefits too.
 If you were in Italy but continued paying contributions into Germany's system, you want to receive your benefits from Germany, the system you actually paid into.